 Whether it be a crisis or pre-planning situation, determining eligibility for Medicaid can be confusing and without assistance may lead to penalties and create delays in your effort to obtain Medicaid assistance.
-At the Law Office of Jason R. Ebacher, we are proud to provide trusted guidance in the complex area of Medicaid/Long-term Care Planning.
+At the Law Office of Jason R. Ebacher, PLLC, we are proud to provide trusted guidance in the complex area of Medicaid/Long-term Care Planning.
 We offer compassionate counsel through the process of assessing your long-term care options.

 Every decision about whether Medicaid benefits are available to someone starts with determining the level of care needed whether it be care at home, assisted living care or nursing home care.

 Once we determine the appropriate level of care, we can then focus on how it is going to be paid, which is a major stumbling block for many people as many do not have the funds or long-term care insurance to cover the costs.

 Medicaid laws in the states of Massachusetts and New Hampshire are strict and determining eligibility and planning for your future can be confusing.
 When you work with the Law Office of Jason R. Ebacher, PLLC, we can thoroughly review your situation and help you understand what the best course of action is in your unique circumstance.